dell/patches/README.md

 11. If everything has worked up to this point, you should connect to Patches and see that the connection is secure like this:

 ![](images/2023-06-08-13-12-19.png)

+12. Restart your browser. **The new certificates will not load until you have done this!**

 ## Admin Panel